Lionel Long

-Lionel Joaquin Paul Long OAM (1939 – 1 January 1998) was an Australian country and folk singer, songwriter, guitarist, actor and artist.
+Lionel Joaquin Paul Long OAM (1937 – 1 January 1998) was an Australian country and folk singer, songwriter, guitarist, actor and artist.

-Long became one of Australia's most successful and popular country and folk artists in the 1960s, releasing over a dozen albums for EMI.
+Long became one of Australia's most successful and popular country and folk artists in the late 1950s and early 1960s, releasing over a dozen albums for EMI.
 He was also well known for his acting appearances on television programs such as Homicide.